derailed/k9s/README.md

 ---
 ## ATTA Girls/Boys!

-k9s sits on top of on a lot of opensource projects.
-So *big thanks* to all the contributors that made this project a reality!
+K9s sits on top of many of opensource projects and libraries.
+Our *sincere* appreciations to all the OSS contributors that work nights and weekends to make this project a reality!

 <br/>